-Louth Academy English Department believes in the power of English language.
-Its powers to liberate, connect, ennoble, empower and engage.
+Louth Academy English Department believes in the power of the English curriculum: its powers to liberate, connect, ennoble, inspire and engage.
 We know that people in life who understand the way that language works; who can articulate their understanding and who can move others with the effects of their own writing, are the people who will change the world; live enriched lives and flourish on whatever path they choose to take beyond the school gate.

 Students are encouraged to take responsibility for their own progress through the support and guidance of their teachers.

 Please explore these pages to find out more about what we offer.